Thursday, December 6, 2018

 Jesus, Lord, at thy birth.

-“Merry Christmas to you, my dear friend!” said Father Franz, as he opened the door.
+“Merry Christmas to you, my dear friend!” said Franz, as he opened the door.
 He took Joseph’s coat, hat, and scarf from him and hung them on a hook.

 “Can you finish my song before service tonight?”
 Father Joseph said.
 “It would be such a Christmas gift!
 Our organ broke, and I thought you could finish my lyric with something special on the guitar.
 I can’t do it myself.”